 As we walked and touched a lot of unique items at the booths, I bought a set of wind chimes made out of glass that made the most beautiful sound.
 It reminded me of the wind chimes my mother puts on her porch every spring, new life emerging.
 We strolled down the road some more into a jewelry shop, with some of the most beautiful pieces.
 We were browsing like we knew what we were doing, admiring all of the glittering jewels.
 The people that worked there suggested a few things and all of a sudden my companion pointed and said “that one.”
 It was a beautiful purple tanzanite stone flanked with two white sapphires on either side.
 In true fashion, you negotiate the price in Mexico, just like I did with the wind chimes.
 The banter is just like that of a car salesman in the US and by staying firm I left the shop with a ring that was faceted to catch every inch of sunlight at an affordable price.

 We found this lunch spot with a few other friends that overlooked the ocean and it had a tiki hut laid-back feel.
-The kind of place you envision when you think vacation.
+The kind of place you envision when you think of vacation.
 We knew that it was the place to go.
-We started with a cheers and ordered some delicious local food.
+We started with cheers and ordered some delicious local food.
 I had the barbacoa chipotle burrito (marinated, pulled pork) and it was so refreshing with a hint of lime and mint.
-We spent the rest of the afternoon sunbathing and took a much needed rest before dinner.
-After our meal, we spent time gazing at the yellow, orange and red sunset reflecting on light purple clouds; it was breathtaking and fit for a postcard.
+We spent the rest of the afternoon sunbathing and took a much-needed rest before dinner.
+After our meal, we spent time gazing at the yellow, orange, and red sunset reflecting on light purple clouds; it was breathtaking and fit for a postcard.

 I bought a new bikini for each day, planning to basically live in them the entire trip.
-The air was warm, slightly humid with a breeze to cool us on the 85 degree day.
-In true beach-vacation-style we admired the ocean and played in the gentle waves on floats while waiters and waitresses brought cocktails to us.
-The clear water allows you to see large fish swim below, so we also engaged in some snorkeling with our bright yellow life-jackets.
-The path to the beach was accessible until you got to the sand, which we then used the floats to drag me into the water.
+The air was warm, slightly humid with a breeze to cool us on the 85-degree day.
+In true beach-vacation style, we admired the ocean and played in the gentle waves on floats while waiters and waitresses brought cocktails to us.
+The clear water allows you to see large fish swim below, so we also engaged in some snorkeling with our bright yellow life jackets.
+The path to the beach was accessible until you got to the sand, and we then used the floats to drag me into the water.
 A beach wheelchair would have been useful.

-The food was similar to Mexico with tortillas, beans and rice with the savory and spicy aroma of cilantro and parsley.
+The food was similar to Mexico with tortillas, beans, and rice with the savory and spicy aroma of cilantro and parsley.
 Next to the restaurant, there was a collection of hollowed conch shells.
-The mussel of the shell are removed for eating but I did not try it.
+The mussel of the shell is removed for eating but I did not try it.
 I did however treat myself to a conch shell from the discarded pile as a souvenir–the locals laughed.

 Grand Cayman Islands

-The last port of call was the Grand Cayman Islands where my sister visited a few years before.
+The last port of call was the Grand Cayman Islands which my sister visited a few years before.
 The most exciting activity she did was swimming with stingrays, something that was definitely on my bucket list.
-To accomplish this with a manual wheelchair was difficult and would not be possible without an able bodied person to assist.
-Just like Belize, at the Grand Cayman Islands you have to transfer/get carried into a smaller 20 person boat; breaking down the wheelchair was also required.
+To accomplish this with a manual wheelchair was difficult and would not be possible without an able-bodied person to assist.
+Just like Belize, at the Grand Cayman Islands you have to transfer/get carried into a smaller 20-person boat; breaking down the wheelchair was also required.
 When we arrived at the small port we then went on a large bus that was not accessible and I had to be carried up the large 3 steps.
 Next, I had to transfer onto another boat that took us to the stingrays.

 More Cruise Info.

 I’ve been on 10 cruises and many included Mexican locations.
-My favorite cruise line is Carnival and it is also very family friendly, great for groups.
-The rooms are small due to the ship’s size; however they do have accessible rooms upon request.
+My favorite cruise line is Carnival and it is also very family-friendly and great for groups.
+The rooms are small due to the ship’s size; however, they do have accessible rooms upon request.
 They are big enough for a manual chair but do not have as much room as a hotel.
 Also, some (well most) of the excursions are not wheelchair accessible due to limited resources and minimum requirements in other countries.
-I would ask the excursion desk for low impact activities or bring an able bodied companion.
-I would also strongly suggest traveling with credible groups and stay in the tourist areas unless you know someone or are familiar with the other parts of Mexico.
+I would ask the excursion desk for low-impact activities or bring an able-bodied companion.
+I would also strongly suggest traveling with credible groups and staying in the tourist areas unless you know someone or are familiar with the other parts of Mexico.
 I feel it is a sign of respect wherever you travel and will also keep you safe.
 Do your research.
-Additionally, I would recommend getting better pricing on flights and cruises by going in December, January or non-holiday/vacation weeks to save money.
+Additionally, I would recommend getting better pricing on flights and cruises by going in December, January, or non-holiday/vacation weeks to save money.

-Language: The first language in Mexico is Spanish, but in the tourist areas English is also widely spoken.
+Language: The first language in Mexico is Spanish, but in tourist areas, English is also widely spoken.
 The dialect is slightly different in both countries, but I feel it is respectful to try to learn the language when in another country, so try!